arturalbov/atomicf/README.md

-#atomicf
+# atomicf

 ```$xslt
 import "github.com/arturalbov/atomicf"
 ```

-atomicf is a g
+atomicf is a go package for ensure files with atomic writing by using logging files.